superDross/dotfiles/notes/personal/achievements.md

 - Migration of compass data
 - Setup deployment environments
 - Update underscore AST to find instances when func is called within concatenation and not caseted as a string

+## 11th March

+- created pipeline jobs to detect changes in transltion POT file and upload it if found: https://gitlab.yougov.net/G/gryphon/-/merge_requests/1548